 So hey, don’t let anyone fool you that South Korea is all about the blooming flowers and towering hills.
 Even in the harshest of winters when the winds will blow your face off, it will do so charmingly.
 Such is the spell it weaves.

-Before heading to South Korea, strongly recommend reading ‘Pachinko’ by Min Jin Lee whose portrayal of Koreans in Japan during the period of occupation provides an authentic insight into the Korean world that may possibly help you understand why Koreans are how they are.
+Before heading to South Korea, we strongly recommend reading ‘Pachinko’ by Min Jin Lee whose portrayal of Koreans in Japan during the period of occupation provides an authentic insight into the Korean world that may possibly help you understand why Koreans are how they are.